SuzanaILIEVA/NetflixClone-ReduxToolkit/README.md

 ### Features

-User-Friendly UI: A visually appealing interface with responsive layouts.
+- User-Friendly UI: A visually appealing interface with responsive layouts.
-Movie Lists:
-Trending Movies
-Top-Rated Movies
-Popular Movies
-Now Playing
-Upcoming Movies

-### Search Functionality:

-Real-time search with debounce functionality.
+- Real-time search with debounce functionality.
-Clear search results with a single tap.
+- Clear search results with a single tap.
-Smooth Navigation: Powered by React Navigation with bottom tabs and stack navigation.
+- Smooth Navigation: Powered by React Navigation with bottom tabs and stack navigation.
-API Integration:
+- API Integration:
   Integrated with The Movie Database (TMDB) API for fetching movies and their details.
-Global State Management: Used Redux Toolkit for seamless and scalable state management.
+- Global State Management: Used Redux Toolkit for seamless and scalable state management.

 ### Technologies & Libraries Used